 Chris “did” the ceiling, something that rarely happens in contemporary buildings.
 It’s always just wallboard up there, right?
 But this ceiling is wood bordered with a heavy wood crown and crossed with a pattern of battens and medallions.
 Chris drew the size and shape of the medallions, the carpenters cut and placed them.
 Rusty Biggs, an ace among painters, sealed the amber-gold of the wood while painting the background the lightest blue in the room, without taping any of it and without getting a drop of blue on the wood.
 (He’d painted a lot of San Francisco Victorians.)

 The Sistine ceiling it’s not.
-It’s simple and rough and strong, sheets of plywood helping stabilize the structure while visually holding the top of the room together as the encircling built-ins do at the bottom.
+It’s simple and rough and strong, sheets of plywood helping stabilize the structure while visually holding the top of the room together as the encircling built-ins do embrace the bottom.

 There’s light on three sides of this room, giving it wonderful shifting patterns as the sun moves from the high windows on the eastern, forest side, round to the almost-never-was windowseat window, then over to the west as the sun moves beyond the sea, to set behind the mountains.
 (Pattern 159 Light on Two Sides of Every Room) Two is a minimum to shape objects in the room with fewer shadows.
 Three goes beyond that into gorgeousness.